Silverton, British Columbia

 Silverton is a village about 5 km south of New Denver in the West Kootenay region of southeastern British Columbia.
 The former steamboat landing is at the mouth of Silverton Creek on the eastern shore of Slocan Lake.
 The locality, on BC Highway 6 at the junction of BC Highway 31A, is about 95 km by road north of Castlegar and 155 km by road and ferry south of Revelstoke.

 Name origin

 Four Mile or Four Mile City, the former name, came from Four Mile Creek flowing through the town.
 In 1892, William Hunter and J. Fred Hume bought 160 acres of Crown land, upon which they founded the townsite the same year.
 By 1893, the creek was sometimes called Silverton Creek.
 The four miles likely measured the distance by trail from New Denver.
 That year, the new townsite was promoted as Silverton, probably after Silverton, Colorado.
 Over time, Silverton also became the predominant, then official, name for the creek.
+It May also be named after Silverton, NSW in Australia, as the Broken Hill mining corp, based near Silverton in the town of Broken Hill, set up shop and mining operations based out of Neslon, BC, at the turn of the century.